Agreement Between User and National Family Mortgage ®

 A) Safeguard the security and confidentiality of PIRN.

 B) Protect against any reasonably foreseeable threats or hazards to the security of PIRN.

 C) Protect against unauthorized access to, or use of PIRN in a manner that creates a substantial risk of identity theft or fraud.

-In formulating and implementing the WISP, National Family Mortgage seeks to (A) identify reasonably foreseeable internal and external risks to the security and confidentiality of any electronic, paper, or other records containing PIRN; (B) assess the likelihood and potential damage from these threats; (C) evaluate the sufficiency of existing policies, procedures, information systems, and other safeguards in place to control risks consistent with the requirements of 201 CMR 17.00 and; (D) regularly monitor the effectiveness of those safeguards.
+In formulating and implementing the WISP, National Family Mortgage, LLC seeks to (A) identify reasonably foreseeable internal and external risks to the security and confidentiality of any electronic, paper, or other records containing PIRN; (B) assess the likelihood and potential damage from these threats; (C) evaluate the sufficiency of existing policies, procedures, information systems, and other safeguards in place to control risks consistent with the requirements of 201 CMR 17.00 and; (D) regularly monitor the effectiveness of those safeguards.

 A copy of the WISP shall be distributed to each employee.